-- The voluntary alliance of like-minded Trusts already in place and like-minded in their ethical commitments could become more firmly established;
+- The voluntary group of Trusts already in place, like-minded in their ethical commitments, became more firmly established;

-Establishing a corporate framework would: enable clarity of vision; encourage organisational development, both collectively and within each Trust; underscore a common adherence to ethical standards and high-quality pupil education; and stimulate thinking ahead as to how school improvement more generally might develop.
+Establishing QSG in this way: enables clarity of vision; encourages organisational development, both collectively and within each Trust; underscores a common adherence to ethical standards and high-quality pupil education; and stimulates thinking ahead as to how school improvement more generally might develop.

 Queen Street Group member Trusts and their CEOs

 |The Brooke Weston Trust||Dr Andrew Campbell|